 In the statement, the association shared that it had sent an email to Dubé proposing that restaurants be seen as part of the solution to managing the spread of the pandemic.
 “They offer customers an environment that is supervised, respectful of health directives and capable of being monitored by the police and public health, unlike when people gather at home,” the statement reads.

 During Monday evening’s press event, Legault reassured restaurant and bar owners that the government is “working on a plan to help offset the financial losses that will be caused by the next 28 days.”

 “I understand that these measures are difficult.
 I can put myself in the shoes of a restaurant or bar owner — I was myself once an entrepreneur — and it’s not funny what we are announcing today.
 I understand, but we wouldn’t do it if it wasn’t to save lives and protect our healthcare system and our children,” Legault said.

 Meanwhile, the support available to restaurant and bar workers remains uncertain.
 The Canada Emergency Relief Benefits (CERB) program, which as of last week paid out $79.3 billion to 8.8 million people, expired over the weekend.

-However, the federal government says it is working on fast-tracking a new bill creating benefits for those who are unable to work during the pandemic or ineligible to receive employment insurance (EI), for reasons such as failing to meet the minimum number of insurable hours.
+However, the federal government says it is working on fast-tracking a new bill creating benefits for those unable to work during the pandemic or ineligible to receive employment insurance (EI) for reasons such as failing to meet the minimum number of insurable hours.

-Under Bill C-2, Canadians who are out of work as a result of reasons related to COVID-19 or whose income has dropped by at least 50 percent would receive $500 a week — the same as they would on CERB.
+Under Bill C-2, Canadians who are out of work due to reasons related to COVID-19 or whose income has dropped by at least 50 percent would receive $500 a week — the same as they would on CERB.

 In Montreal, the MRWRF continues to support workers in urgent need of financial aid, with increments of $50, $100, and $150 for things like groceries and medications.
 The fund is also open to undocumented workers.